 One of the most important things online retailers can do before the holiday season is ensure their websites are prepared for high demand.

 Black Friday is the biggest day of the year for ecommerce.
-In 2021, site traffic on Black Friday was 4 times higher than in early November, and over 20% higher than the second biggest day of the holiday season (Cyber Monday).
+In 2022, site traffic on Black Friday was 3 times higher than a regular October day, and more than 30% higher than the next biggest day of the season.

 But with the holiday season landscape changing, it’s not just big sales days that drive major traffic.
 Successful product drops, flash sales, and restocks are also huge drivers of online traffic.
 In fact, almost every example we’ve used in this piece—from PS5s to Nike Sneakers to SKIMS dresses—have caused site crashes.

 RELATED: How High Online Traffic Can Crash Your Website